ObviousStudios/Scratch-Ext-Utils/README.md

 ```

 #### Registering an extension
-and finally you can call extension.register() to register your extension
+and finally you can call extension.register() to register your extension <br />
 ```js
 const extension = new ExtensionBuilder("Test Extension", "tExt")